deepankararora/sola-newsletters/readme.txt

 == Frequently Asked Questions ==

-= How do I get the premium version of Sola Newsletters? = Order your copy of [Sola Newsletters Premium](http://solaplugins.com/plugins/sola-newsletters/?utm_source=wordpress&utm_medium=click&utm_campaign=readme).
+= How do I get the premium version of Nifty Newsletters? = Order your copy of [Nifty Newsletters Premium](http://solaplugins.com/plugins/sola-newsletters/?utm_source=wordpress&utm_medium=click&utm_campaign=readme).

-= I've installed the Sola Newsletters plugin, now what? =
+= I've installed the Nifty Newsletters plugin, now what? =

 Once installed and activated, a link should appear in your left navigation panel within your wp-admin section.
 Click on the "Newsletters" link and follow the on screen instructions.